natobits/DeepLearning-WinogradConvolution/README.md

 The project only requires header files written in C++ and supports both Windows and Linux.
 This version was built on VS 2015.

 ## Testing
-You can refer to winogra
+You can refer to winograd_test.cpp for testing.

+## Packaging